marcosvppfernandes/linear_regression_warmup/README.md

 from sklearn.linear_model import LinearRegression
 ```

-To build the model, instantiate an instance of the LinearRegression class.
-Assign `LinearRegression()` to the variable `lr` below.
+To build the model, create an instance of the LinearRegression class: assign `LinearRegression()` to the variable `lr` below.

 ```python